cloud-source/fixit-integration-module/README.md

 The application provide currently the following list of integration points but that list can be extended on request if considered reasonable by ThunderMaps Team.
+Is worth saying that all of these integration points are optional so you can implement only what is required for each case.
+But obviously, if you are providing a `*_form` callback you will want to subscribe to one of the respective events avalilable to make use of the data provided on such form fields.

 ### Channel Integrations
 A report object is provided with all available information to every integration point in the list below.